 The Role Of Intrapreneurship In Corporate Innovation

-As COVID-19 continues to sow the seeds for the next global debt crisis, executive leaders are responsible for finding the best line of attack to maintain healthy balanced sheets and promote positive long-term growth.
+As thew world is facing constant change, executive leaders are responsible for finding the best line of attack to maintain healthy balanced sheets and promote positive long-term growth.
 Organisations must use recent events as a stimulus to build highly-adaptive teams who are prepared for uncertain times in the future.

 Embracing experimentation and innovation will give your business the flexibility to react to new opportunities and ride the wave of the latest trends.